carrliitos/ESP-Drone-iOS/readme.md

 Open the workspace file `Crazyflie client.xcworkspace` in Xcode to compile and run the app.

-See the [Bitcraze wiki](https://wiki.bitcraze.io) for more information about Crazyflie and the communication protocols.
+See the [espressif-esp-drone](https://docs.espressif.com/projects/espressif-esp-drone/zh_CN/latest/communication.html#udp) for more information about
+ESP-Drone and the communication protocols.

+ESP-Drone App user documentation, please see [Quick start](https://docs.espressif.com/projects/espressif-esp-drone/zh_CN/latest/gettingstarted.html#app)